Springdale Heights

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 19 trips per day across all routes, equating to approximately 7 weekly trips per stop.
+Across all routes, service frequency averages 19 trips daily, equating to roughly 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport